Olfactory Art

 Photo : Kedron Parker

-My practice of working with smell also includes enfleurage and distillation of plants which I grow in my garden
+My practice of working with smell also includes enfleurage, extraction from various objects for example clothing and worn socks, tinctures and distillation of plants which I grow in my garden.
+I love working with botanicals and the ‘millions of colours’ of synthetic molecules.

 The fragrant compositions of Despite Centuries of War are botanical one-of-a-kind, stand-alone blends, like paintings.
 They’ve emerged from my research of perfume in times of war, crisis and trauma including my visit to Osmothèque the perfume museum at Versailles where I asked M Jean Kerléo if I could experience perfumes created during wartimes.